Ready to take your leadership skills to the next level?

-Applicants must be active TMA members in good standing and in their first eight years of practice post-residency.
+Applicants must be active TMA members in good standing and in their first eight years of practice post-residency/fellowship.
 TMALC alumni represent a variety of specialties and practice settings – the main requirement for participation is a desire to learn, grow, and have a positive impact on the field of medicine.

 Applicants must agree to attend all scheduled class sessions.
 Click here to view the schedule.

 If, at any time, a scholar’s TMA membership status changes or fails to meet the program’s eligibility criteria, continued participation in the college will be subject to review by the TMALC Executive Committee.

 TMA is pleased to offer the TMA Leadership College program free of charge.
 (Valued at $4,000 per person).